Pac-Man World 2: Gameplay

 Subsequent re-releases of the game rebalanced the gameplay to tone down the game's difficulty.
 For the game's Japanese PlayStation 2 release, further changes were made to reduce difficulty, including shortening certain levels and reducing bosses' health.

+Story

+Hundreds of years prior to the game's events, the powerful evil ghost Spooky terrorized Pac-Land and the Pac-People.
+To stop him, a Pac-Wizard created a potion that transformed five ordinary fruit into magical Golden Fruit.
+A Pac-Knight defeated Spooky in battle, and used the Golden Fruit to seal him under a tree in the center of Pac-Village.